 You should feel seen.
 Consider these questions: Does your partner really know you ?
 Does he like you?
 (It’s possible to feel that your partner loves you but doesn’t really like you.)
 Does he understand your dreams and ambitions?
 Does he grasp what your deepest loves are—whether those are people, or places, or hobbies?
 Do you feel that he’s on your team in life, that he’s got your back?
 Does he value what you give to the world?
 Is he a good friend to you?

 After I read through Bancroft’s list, I felt ill.
-This in no way describes my relationship with my husband.
+This in no way describes the relationship within my marriage.
 This is the foil to my marriage.
-Once again, it felt like Mr. Bancroft was in my head.
-The next thing he wrote was:
+Furthermore, the list felt somehow impossible.
+Fantastical even.
+Once again, it felt like Mr. Bancroft was in my head when he elaborated:

 As you read through this list, you may be thinking, “Oh , I couldn’t possibly find a partner with whom I could have all that.”
 But this list describes the minimum a relationship should have, not pie in the sky.
 Expecting too little can keep you trapped in an unhealthy relationship.
 You will tend to keep second-guessing yourself, feeling that you are to blame for having unreasonable desires.

-Oh sweet fluffy lord!
-That was the minimum?!
+This is the minimum?!
 Frankly, I was stunned.
-I sat at the table and tried not to start laughing/crying.
+I sat at the table and tried not to openly weep.
 I have never experienced this in my marriage!
-Never!
+Upon reflection, I realized that I had never experienced this sort of relational climate in my family.
 Maybe one of these criteria at one time or another but never all at once.
-Reading them again is still shocking to me, and I know for certain that I am in no way the only person that is experiencing this.
-These criteria, aside from passionate intimacy, could apply to other relationships.
+Reading them again is still shocking to me.
+These criteria, aside from passionate intimacy, applies to all our close relationships.
 Respect, safety, feeling loved, and feeling understood are all qualities that should be a part of all our relationships be they with our friends, siblings, or parents.
 His final word on it once again:

 Expecting too little can keep you trapped in an unhealthy relationship.
 You will tend to keep second-guessing yourself, feeling that you are to blame for having unreasonable desires.

 This is incredible validation.
 It also takes off the blinders.
 “Hey, I haven’t been expecting too much!
-Hey, I don’t have unreasonable desires!
-Hey, I’m not crazy!
-Hey, I don’t think I should be blamed for all this!”
+I don’t have unreasonable desires!
+I’m not crazy!
+I don’t think I should be blamed for all this!”

 This is just Chapter 1.
 I highly recommend reading this book if you are in a relationship that isn’t working or if you feel crazy in your relationship.
-It is designed largely for women although men can learn, too.
-The book has a website of its own with bonus material for men so that the women reading the book will not give the book itself to their partners.
+It is designed largely for women although men should read this if they suspect that they are in an abusive relationship.
+The book has a website of its own with bonus material for potentially abusive partners so that the women (or men) reading the book will not give the book itself to their partners.
 Mr. Bancroft knows his stuff.

 Be brave!
 Read on…